Reasons for Trump's Second Term Discussed in Five Political, Five Influential Reasons and Five Figures

 Historically local body elections are the ones which the BJP does its best.
 There are several pockets in the southern states where the BJP performs excellently and has a committed vote share.
 Apart from Karnataka, there's no state BJP came to power directly.
 Telangana is the state where BJP has had extensive electoral success.
 In Kerala, the BJP has crossed a double-digit vote share and also has been a strong player in regional politics.
 In Tamil Nadu despite having only a single-digit vote share, it has four MLAs won with the help of AIA-DMK.

 In 2020, we discussed the strength of the BJP in Kerala and areas of its influence.
 Even though BJP's victories started with ruling a few panchayats, its character was always urban-upper class-centric.
 BJP is the second-largest party in Trivandrum Municipal Corporation for multiple terms and it has also been winning a few wards in Kochi Municipal elections.
 Also, the two municipalities BJP to ever come into power are Palakkad and Pandalam.
-BJP has effectively used Sabarimala rhetoric in Kerala and increased its support among conservative Hindus and Upper-castes.
+BJP has effectively used Sabarimala rhetoric in Kerala and increased its support among conservative Hindus and Upper-castes who mainly reside in cities.

 In Telangana, Secundrabad and parts of Hyderabad city have always had a BJP presence.
 BJP has been trying to capitalise a lot to be the runner-up.
 Both the MLA and MP of Secundrabad are from the BJP.
 Similarly, in 2020, the BJP barged into the TRS strongholds of Hyderabad to be the second-largest party in the city's Municipal Corporation.
 The party was effective in using polarization and painting TRS as a pro-Muslim party.
 Telangana would be the main state in the South which BJP would aim at.